Nuffle-Labs/docs/protocol.md

 Now, an application has been allocated a shard, and operators have decided to support it:
 - If the shard is new:
     - The protocol initiates a dealing
-    - Sources an operator set or instructs guardians to support the Application.Applicationardian details here for later discussion.
+    - Sources an operator set or instructs guardians to support the Application.
+Guardian details are omitted here for later discussion.
     - Initiates a deployment of a contract (this might change if 1:- or 1:1)
 - If the shard is not new:
     - The protocol allocates the application Applications.